Synonym(s)

 The treatment of choice for isolated mollusca contagiosa is curettage in LA.

-• Curettage: Tighten the surrounding skin with two fingers, apply a small non-cutting curette by levering it at the base of the molluscum and spoon it out against the skin resistance.
-If necessary, raised wound edges can still be smoothed with a cutting curette (e.g. boot no. 3 or 4).
-Preoperatively: It is recommended to mark each molluscum the day before surgery (preferably performed by the parents).
+- Curettage: Tighten the surrounding skin with two fingers, apply a small non-cutting curette to the base of the molluscum by levering and spoon out against the skin resistance.
+If necessary, raised wound edges can be smoothed with a cutting curette (e.g. boot no. 3 or 4).
+Preoperative: It is advisable to mark each molluscum the day before the operation (preferably done by the parents).

-• Chemical destruction: Apply 10% KOH solution daily to the molluscs with a zinc paste while covering the area until an inflammatory reaction occurs.
-A study comparison with Imiquimod showed an equivalent result of both therapeutic modalities (healing rate of 40% after 12 weeks of therapy).
+- Chemical destruction: 10% KOH solution applied daily to the molluscum, covering the surrounding area with a zinc paste, until an inflammatory reaction occurs.
+A study comparison with Imiquimod showed an equivalent result for both therapy modalities (healing rate of 40% after 12 weeks of therapy).

-• In case of localized infestation, a trial with a vitamin A acid cream (e.g. Isotrex) can be made; application 2 times daily.
+- In the case of localized infestation, a trial with a vitamin A acid cream (e.g. Isotrex) can be carried out; application twice daily.

-• Reported success with laser therapy(erbium YAG laser, CO 2 laser, dye laser).
+- Successes have been reported with laser therapy(Erbium-YAG laser, CO 2 laser, dye laser).

-• Good results (up to 69% response rate) have been reported using topical treatment with 5% imiquimod cream(3 times/week for several weeks or, according to another study, treatment 1 time/day in the evening and wash off in the morning) have been described in smaller studies.
+- Good results (up to 69% response rate) have been described in smaller studies using local treatment with 5% imiquimod cream(3 times/week over several weeks or, according to another study, treatment once/day in the evening and washing off in the morning).
 Cave: No approved indication.

-• Cidofovir promoted as "last chance" (approval for CMV retinitis).
-Cidofovir can be applied as 1% cream (Cave: extremely high price!).
+- Cidofovir, which is promoted as a "last chance" (approval for CMV retinitis).
+Cidofovir can be applied as a 1% cream (Cave: extremely high price!).

 Complications:

-• It is not uncommon for molluscs to occur in children with atopic eczema.
-In this constellation, superimposed pyoderma is often observed.
-It is recommended to first treat the pyoderma and eczema consistently for a few days, e.g. with 1% hydrocortisone and 2% clioquinol-containing cream R052.
+- It is not uncommon for molluscs to occur in children with atopic eczema.
+In this constellation, a superimposed pyoderma can often be observed.
+It is recommended to treat the pyoderma and eczema consistently for a few days, e.g. with 1% hydrocortisone and 2% clioquinol-containing cream R052.

-• Postoperative: Wound centers are dressed with a dressing containing polyvidone iodine (e.g. Betaisodona).
+- Postoperative: Wound centers are provided with a dressing containing polyvidon-iodine (e.g. Betaisodona).
 This is renewed by the patient the following day.
-Wound sites generally heal without complications and also without scarring.
-In case of extensive infestation or recurrence, follow-up treatment with Imiquimod (Aldara).
+The wound sites generally heal without complications or scarring.
+In the case of extensive infestation or recurrences, follow-up treatment with Imiquimod (Aldara).

 Anaesthesia: In the case of some molluscs, even small children can be treated without general anaesthesia.
 It is recommended to treat the affected areas preoperatively for 1/2 hour with a 5.0% Lidocaine Prilocaine cream (e.g. EMLA® cream) occlusively.
 Due to the formation of methhemoglobin in children, the recommended maximum amounts should be observed: 1g in children < 5kgkgkg; <2g in children <10kgkg; <20g in children over 20kgkg.
 If necessary, a combination of local anaesthesia with systemic midazolam administration (e.g. Dormicum) may be appropriate.
 In case of extensive infestation, general anesthesia is preferable.